-Driving without a license in the state of California is a crime that shouldn’t be taken lightly; this offense includes driving without ever having obtained a license, driving with a suspended or revoked license, and of course driving with a valid license but neglecting to have it with you (don’t make this easy mistake).
+Driving without a California drivers license is a crime that shouldn’t be taken lightly; this offense includes driving without ever having obtained a drivers license, driving with a suspended or revoked drivers license, and of course driving with a valid drivers license but neglecting to have it with you (don’t make this easy mistake).

-and continues to drive with his or her Texas license, the driver will be charged with driving without a license.
-But this case would likely be reduced to an infraction if the driver could obtain a new CA license within 20 days.
+and continues to drive with his or her Texas drivers license, the driver will be charged with driving without a license.
+But this case would likely be reduced to an infraction if the driver could obtain a new California license within 20 days.